mccright/rrl/Books/README.md

 https://en.wikipedia.org/wiki/The_Power_(Alderman_novel)
 By [Naomi Alderman](https://en.wikipedia.org/wiki/Naomi_Alderman)  Published 2016
 [Review placeholder]()
 >"What would the world be like, Alderman asks, if all the women on Earth suddenly developed the ability to discharge massive electric shocks from their bodies?
 She takes this single idea and explores how it changes the dynamic between men and women, and among women.
 In doing so, she reveals a lot about how power and gender work today.
-(The word “power” in the title has multiple meanings.)"
+(The word “power" in the title has multiple meanings.)"
 From [Bill Gates](https://www.gatesnotes.com/Books/The-Power)

 </details>